YazidMa/ADA_website/index.md

 # Abstract

-In 2016, the world was completely astonished: Donald Trump was elected president while all the surveys done until this moment estimated Hillary Clinton winner.
-The four following years were marked by shocking declarations on Twitter, controversies, and withdrawal from previous agreements.
-But even if this president had been highly criticized by a part of the international community, he was almost ready to run a second term on 2020.
-In order to understand better how Donald Trump brought support to his cause, two main parameters must be studied: what was his program before and after his nomination, and how his popularity rating evolved among time.
+In 2016, the world was completely astonished: Donald Trump was elected president of the United States while all the polls estimated that Hillary Clinton would win.
+The following four years were marked by shocking declarations on Twitter, controversies, and withdrawals from previous agreements.
+But even though this president has been highly criticized by part of the international community, he was almost ready to run for a second term in 2020.
+In order to better understand how Donald Trump brought support to his cause, two main parameters must be studied: how his agenda changed before and after him entering office, and how his popularity evolved over time.

 # Introduction